richardTowers/verify-tech-docs/source/documentation/glossary/glossary.md

 **persistent identifier**

+A unique identifier which refers to a combination of:

+* a user
-A unique identifier which refers to a combination of a user and the identity provider that verified the user’s identity.
-Persistent identifiers are generated by identity providers.
-They are constructed using pseudo-random values that have no discernible correspondence with the user’s actual identifier, for example, their email address.
+* the identity provider that verified the user’s identity

+Identity providers generate persistent identifiers.
+They use pseudo-random values that have no discernible correspondence with the user’s actual identifier, for example, their email address.

 See [hashed persistent identifier](#glossary-hashed-PID).

+<a name="glossary-privacy-consumer-advisory-group"></a>

 **Privacy and Consumer Advisory Group (PCAG)**

-Established to help government develop an approach to identity assurance and develop the Identity Assurance Principles.
+Established to help government develop an approach to identity assurance and develop the [Identity Assurance Principles](#glossary-identity-assurance-principles).

 **private beta**